open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 {{< expand "Show answer">}}
 Most of them are ultrasound professionals, researchers, or start ups.
 Startups usually seek hardware, equipment and advisors.
 There are also teachers who use the devices for their courses.

 If you look at the map of the purchases, there is a higher density, for example, in east Asia, with a very strong medical imagery ecosystem as well.
-In the States or Europe, the orders come from mostly universities, a few startups and individuals.
+In the USA or Europe, the orders come from mostly universities, a few startups and individuals.

 {{< /expand >}}